Last Updated on February 5, 2026 by Emily Hopkins

 Non-residents must also pay a non-resident income tax on the property.

-This tax is calculated based on the property’s value and the owner’s income.
+This tax is calculated based on an imputed rental value derived from the property’s cadastral value, not on the owner’s actual income.

-The rate is generally 24% of the property’s deemed rental value, even if the property is not rented out.
+The rate is 19% for EU/EEA residents and 24% for non-EU residents, even if the property is not rented out.
 It’s important to understand and budget for these taxes to avoid unexpected expenses.

 Maintenance and Homeownership